uacate/dada-forest/README.md

 # DADA-Forest
-A colloborative University of Arizona and US Forest Service Project
+A colloborative project between the University of Arizona and the US Forest Service